impproductions/beamulator/ROADMAP.md

 ## Next
 - actor/behavior states

-- add stats to ui (actions per second?)
-- serve statistics from db in ui?

 - reintroduce actor config into the mix
 - multi-tenant todo example
 - find a way to store runtime config along with simulation